CHICAGO ENGINEERING STUDENTS

 Joe Kresic of the Ohio State University

-The ISPE Chicago Chapter is proud to announce our selection of Joe Kresic as this year's scholarship winner.
+Joe Kresic was the 2021 scholarship winner.
 Joe is an incoming fourth year student at The Ohio State University studying Industrial and Systems Engineering with a specialization in Supply Chain Management and Logistics.
 At school, he is a part of Engineers Without Borders, an is currently the Vice President of Operations.
 Engineers Without Borders at The Ohio State University works closely with local communities as well as communities abroad.
 Internationally, they just completed a 4-5 year project in The Gambia where they implemented an irrigation system and water tower for the community due to water supply issues.
 They are next planning to build a school for a community in Ecuador.
 Joe also works part time at one of the recreation centers as a member services lead.
 He also is a frequenter of intramural sports including soccer and bags (known as cornhole in Ohio).
 Joe is also working at DHL Supply Chain as an Operations Intern at one of their Goodyear Tire and Rubber Company sites.
 He has enjoyed learning about day-to-day operations and all that goes on in the warehouse setting.
 Joe is not sure exactly where he wants to go after graduation, but returning to Chicago is at the top of his list.
 Congratulations, Joe!

 Congratulations to the 2016 Scholarship Winner!